aiops/docs/docs/stage_verification/rest_api.md

 }
 ```

-+ `risk` - Risk score of the comparison.
-In case of deployments (new version comparing with old version), the risk translates to `deployment risk`.
++ `risk`.
+Deployment risk score.
-+ `totalLogCount` - The total count of log messages from both `tags`.
++ `totalLogCount`.
+Total count of log messages from both `tags`.
-+ `baselineLogCount` - The total count of log messages from the `baselineTag`.
++ `baselineLogCount`.
+Total count of log messages from the `baselineTag`.
-+ `candidateLogCount` -  The total count of log messages from the `compareTag`.
++ `candidateLogCount`.
+Total count of log messages from the `compareTag`.
-+ `candidateChangePercentage` - The percentage change in total count of logs from the `candidateTag` compared to `baselineTag`.
++ `candidateChangePercentage`.
+Percentage change in total count of logs from the `candidateTag` compared to `baselineTag`.
-+ `addedStatesTotalCount` - Total number of added states from the `candidateTag` compared to `baselineTag`.
++ `addedStatesTotalCount`.
+Total number of added states from the `candidateTag` compared to `baselineTag`.
-+ `addedStatesFaultPercentage` - Percentage of added states, which are identified as faults.
++ `addedStatesFaultPercentage`.
+Percentage of added states identified as FAULT.
-+ `addedStatesReportPercentage` - Percentage of added states, which are identified as report (normal behaviour).
++ `addedStatesReportPercentage`.
+Percentage of added states identified as REPORT.
-+ `deletedStatesTotalCount` - The total count of deleted states from the `candidateTag` compared to `baselineTag`.
++ `deletedStatesTotalCount`.
+Total count of deleted states from the `candidateTag` compared to `baselineTag`.
-+ `deletedStatesFaultPercentage` - Percentage of deleted states, which are identified as faults.
++ `deletedStatesFaultPercentage`.
+Percentage of deleted states identified as FAULT.
-+ `deletedStatesReportPercentage` - Percentage of deleted states, which are identified as report.
++ `deletedStatesReportPercentage`.
+Percentage of deleted states identified as REPORT.
-+ `frequencyChangeTotalCount` - The total count of states that changed in occurrence frequency from the `candidateTag` compared to `baselineTag`.
++ `frequencyChangeTotalCount`.
+Total count of states that changed in occurrence frequency from the `candidateTag` compared to `baselineTag`.
-+ `frequencyChangeFaultPercentage` - Percentage of states that changed in occurrence frequency, which are identified as faults.
++ `frequencyChangeFaultPercentage`.
+Percentage of states that changed in occurrence frequency identified as FAULT.
-+ `frequencyChangeReportPercentage` - Percentage of states that changed in occurrence frequency, which are identified as report.
++ `frequencyChangeReportPercentage`.
+Percentage of states that changed in occurrence frequency identified as REPORT.
-+ `recurringStatesTotalCount` -  The total count of recurring states from the `candidateTag` compared to `baselineTag`.
++ `recurringStatesTotalCount`.
+Total count of recurring states from the `candidateTag` compared to `baselineTag`.
-+ `recurringStatesFaultPercentage` - Percentage of recurring states, which are identified as fault.
++ `recurringStatesFaultPercentage`.
+Percentage of recurring states identified as REPORT.
-+ `recurringStatesReportPercentage` - Percentage of recurring states, which are identified as report.
++ `recurringStatesReportPercentage`.
+Percentage of recurring states identified as REPORT.
-+ `link` - Link that points to the UI where the user can see a detailed report.
++ `link`.
+Webpage link with a detailed report.
 <!-- tabs:end -->